balazskreith/hamok-ts/docs/index.md

 to store the state of the instance along with the commitIndex a snapshot represents.
 Therefore any new instance can start from the snapshot and apply only the logs after the snapshot.

+### If I export a snapshot do I have to delete the logs?

+Yes, if you don't have an expiration time set for logs, you should delete the logs after exporting a snapshot.

 ### What is the difference between a map and a record?

 A map is a key-value store, while a record is a single object with multiple fields.

 ### Is this an attempt to replace Redis?

-No. Hamok is designed to be lightweight and its primary purpose is to manage a leader within a cluster and share data atomically.
+No. Hamok primary purpose is to give the RAFT consensus algorithm to your service cluster, so you can manage a leader within a cluster and share data atomically.
-It is more suitable for configuration sharing, leader election, and other small but significant signals and data sharing, rather than acting as a full-fledged large and fast data sharing.
+It is more suitable for configuration sharing, leader election, and other small but significant signals and data sharing, rather than acting as a full-fledged large and fast data storing and retrieving service.

+In general, if you just want to share key-value map or queue between two instance and you need it fast use Redis.
+If you need to apply distributed lock to access a key in redis, Hamok can come into the picture as RAFT gives you atomicity.
+Hamok can also be used to elect a leader in the cluster giving some special management job to one instance amongst the replicated many.